Learning responsibility allocations for multi-agent interactions: A differentiable optimization approach with control barrier functions: Inferring responsibility from data

 \subsection{Context-dependent responsibility}

 Sec.~\ref{subsec:solving diff opt} described the algorithm for finding the responsibility allocation parameter $\gammavec$ using gradient descent.
-That formulation assumed $\gammavec$ is fixed for each agent throughout the entire dataset.
-However, in general, the responsibility allocation is not agent-specific, but rather state- or context-dependent.
+That formulation assumed $\gammavec$ is a fixed vector describing agent responsibilities for an entire dataset.
+However, in general, the responsibility allocation is not agent-specific, but rather state- or context-dependent (i.e., $\gammavec$ is a function).
 Given that we are solving Prob.~\ref{prob:responsibility bilevel} using gradient descent, Alg.~\ref{alg:gradient descent} can easily extend to the case where $\gammavec=\mathrm{softmax}(h_\theta(\mathbf{x}, e))$ where $h_\theta:\mathcal{X}^N \times \mathcal{E} \rightarrow[0,1]^N$ is a differentiable function parameterized by $\theta$, such as a neural network, and depends on the state $\mathbf{x}$ and environment information $e$, such as map/road information.
 The $\mathrm{softmax}$ function ensures the $\gammavec$ constraints are satisfied.
 As such, we can perform gradient descent on the parameters $\theta$ instead.